-Specialisation and market formation processes break down in the presence of goods and services that may be characterised as public goods.
-Both basic research and education are two such public goods and economic theory suggests that we should expect the market mechanism to under-invest resources in the provision of these goods.
-Historically this has been the main reason for the public funding of basic research and education, and the establishment of quasi-public institutions to undertake R&D. Once such basic R&D is undertaken, and there is greater investment in educational skills, the benefits of this expenditure - in the form of research results and a well trained work force - are potentially available to all firms in the region/economy.
+Specialisation and market formation processes break down in the presence of public goods.
+Both basic research and education are two such public goods and economic theory suggests that the market mechanism will under-invest resources in the provision of these goods, and hence the need for public funding of basic research and education, and the establishment of quasi-public institutions to undertake R&D. Once such basic R&D is undertaken, and there is greater investment in educational skills, the benefits of this expenditure - in the form of research results and a well-trained work force - are potentially available to all firms in the region/economy.
 In contrast to basic research and education, applied R&D and firm specific training of the work force are more efficiently carried out by firms themselves so that they can be tailored to the needs of product development, and the growth of the firm.
-If successful, these expenditures can enable the firm to reap significant rents from their private R&D expenditures.
-Other firms may access this benefit only at a fee, such as through licensing.

-While private R&D may depend upon the profitability and other calculations of a firm, and is again associated with bigger firm size, public R&D is largely a policy variable.
-Though recent policies in the UK appear to see the two types of R&D as substitutes, a case can be made for strong complementarity between public R&D and private R&D. Public R&D is an economic externality.
-More investment in it should increase the opportunities for private (applied) R&D. Similar arguments apply to the provision of education and training in universities and higher education institutes.
+Private R&D may depend upon the profitability and other calculations of a firm, and is associated with large firms.

+Public R&D is largely a policy variable and though recent policies in the UK appear to see the two types of R&D as substitutes, a case can be made for strong complementarities between the two types of R&D. Public R&D is an economic externality that should increase the opportunities for private (applied) R&D. Similar arguments apply to the provision of education and training in universities and higher education institutes.

-The extent of public expenditure on R&D differs markedly between the South East and the Industrial Heartland.
-While there is little difference between the two regions in terms of the volume of output of university graduates and postgraduates, vi expenditure on R&D performed within the South East's universities and other higher education institutions totalled £1,268 million compared with only £581 million in the Industrial Heartland regions.
-Differences in R&D expenditure in government research laboratories and the National Health Service were even greater, with £1,216 million (0.46% of regional GDP) in the South East, but only £307 million (0.15% of regional GDP) in the Industrial Heartland (Office for National Statistics, 1997, table 13.11).
-These differences may have had important consequences for the level of support provided by the regional economic environment to firms with innovative potential in these two different regions of the UK.
+The extent of public expenditure on R&D differs markedly between the South East and the Industrial Heartland, though there is little difference between the two regions in terms of the volume of output of university graduates and postgraduates.vii Expenditure on R&D performed within the South East's universities and other higher education institutions at £1,268 million was over twice that in the Industrial Heartland regions.
+Differences in R&D expenditure in government research laboratories and the National Health Service were even greater, with £1,216 million (0.46% of regional GDP) in the South East, but only £307 million (0.15% of regional GDP) in the Industrial Heartland.viii These differences may have had important consequences for the level of support provided by the regional economic environment to firms with innovative potential in these two different regions of the UK.

-2 Hypotheses, data, variables, and empirical methodology
+2 Hypotheses, Data, Variables, and Empirical methodology